Does Stevia Break a Fast? (Intermittent Fasting)

 Stevia contains no calories and does not cause tooth decay.
 Nevertheless, stevia is not a risk-free miracle plant that completely replaces sugar and makes the pounds sizzle.

-Stevia has even long been suspected of being carcinogenic and inherit-damaging.
+Stevia has even long been suspected of being carcinogenic and -damaging to genetic material.

 Therefore, approval in the US is limited to a ceiling.
 The maximum daily amount is 4 milligrams per kilo of body weight.

 If you want to switch to the sugar alternative, it is best to get started slowly.
 Pay attention to possible side effects and whether you like the taste of the powder.